eMediaLab/GitTips/ReadMe.md

 [MacDown:](https://macdown.uranusjr.com/) A helpful application for writing markdown syntax.
 [Mastering Markdown](https://guides.github.com/features/mastering-markdown/): Learn the fundamentals of writing Markdown.

 **Note:** † On a Mac, any file that begins with a dot "." will be invisible.
 To locate and work with .gitignore files, you can use Terminal.
 Use the command below to list invisible files in your current project folder.
-Once you locate or create a .gitignore file, you can then edit this in your favorite text editor...
+Once you locate or create a .gitignore file, you can then edit this in your favorite text editor.

+List all files, including invisible.
+Open .gitignore with text editor...
 ```
 ls -a
 open .gitignore